 that we do not sell a puppy into a home where he or she will be left

 alone for several hours each day.
 They must have either human

 or dog companionship during the day.
-Labs are very social dogs, and
+Mastadors are very social dogs, and

 puppies especially.
 They are babies, and simply cannot be left alone